sharekey/meteor-vite/README.md

   ]
 })
 ```

+## A note about the Meteor mainModule
+Code written to or imported by your Meteor client's [`mainModule.client`](https://docs.meteor.com/packages/modules.html#Modular-application-structure)
+will not be processed by Vite, however, it will still by loaded by the Meteor client.
+So if you have a use case where
+you have some code that you don't want Vite to process, but still want in your client bundle, this would be the place
+to put that.

+But do be careful with this - any code that's imported by both your Vite config's [`clientEntry`](#example-with-vue)
+and your Meteor `mainModule.client` may lead to the code being included twice in your final production bundle.

 ## Package Details
 The Vite integration comes with two dependencies that work together to enable compatibility between Meteor and Vite.